 We encourage and expect children to attend every day, when the school is in session, as long as they are fit and healthy enough to do so.
 At St Gilbert's we believe that the most important factor in promoting good attendance is development of positive attitudes towards school.
 Therefore we strive to make our school a happy and rewarding experience for all children.

 Under the Education (pupil Registration) Regulations 1995 the governing body is responsible for making sure the school keeps an attendance register that records which pupils are present at the start of both the morning and the afternoon sessions of the school day.
 This register will also indicate whether an absence was authorised or unauthorised.
+We ask that if your child is unable to attend school, that the school office is notified daily.

 All of a child’s absences from school are classified as either ‘authorised’ or ‘unauthorised’.
 An authorised absence is where legitimate reasons have been given to school and the absence is classed as unavoidable.
 An unauthorised absence may be where no reason for the absence is offered to school, where a child plays truant or where the reason offered for the absence is not genuine or is avoidable.